 He’ll sleep there until Minnie Mae, our in-house terrorist, alerts him that another dog has dared to walk down the street.
 Then he jumps up to join her and they both bark their heads off.
 Having two loud dogs also makes it hard to take a nap, but I love them anyway.

-At night, I sometimes put a pillow on top of my head to muffle out Doug’s loud snoring.
+At night, I sometimes put a pillow on top of my head to muffle out outside noise.
 It’s my cave of sorts.

 Try taking 10-minute nap or meditation every day to reduce stress and feel better.
 See if it changes the way you think and feel.